BAOTOU

 A side-on view of the same train

-gives a good idea of the amount of
+gives a good idea of the amount

-work the engines were doing and
+of work the engines were doing

-also shows off well the lines of the
+and also shows off well the lines

-QJ class 2-10-2 locomotives.
-At
+of the QJ class 2-10-2

-the time it seemed that the QJ
+seemed that the QJ would

-would become the only working
+become the only working

 engines in China but in fact they